mezzo-forte-design/geoxp/README.md

     `config.experience.patterns[x].overlap = true`

-* that user must hear the content every time he is in the right location
+* that user must hear the content every time is in the right location

     `config.experience.patterns[x].replay = true`